geerlingguy/ansible-role-postgresql/README.md

 A list of users to ensure exist on the server.
 Only the `name` is required; all other properties are optional.

+    postgresql_extensions:
+    - name: postgis # required
+      db: example_db # required
+      login_host: # defaults to 'localhost'
+      login_user: # defaults to 'postgresql_user'
+      login_password: # defaults to not set
+      port: # defaults to not set
+      state: # defaults to 'present

+A list of PostgreSQL extensions to be enabled on a given database under the server.
+Both `name` and `database` are required.
+The other properties are optional.

     postgresql_version: [OS-specific]
     postgresql_data_dir: [OS-specific]
     postgresql_bin_path: [OS-specific]